Ben Parry

-Ben Parry is a retired American soccer defender who played professionally in the USISL.
+Ben Parry is an American retired soccer defender who played professionally in the USISL.

 Youth

 In 1993, Parry graduated from North Stanly High School where he was an All State soccer player.
 He attended UNC Charlotte where he was a 1997 Second Team All American.

 Professional

 In 1996, Parry played for the Cocoa Expos.
 On February 1, 1998, the San Jose Clash selected Parry in the first round (third overall) of the 1998 MLS College Draft.
 He spent most of the beginning of the season on injured reserve before going on loan to the MLS Project 40 team for three weeks.
 He contracted a serious stomach virus while touring Mexico during the 1998 pre season.
 Parry was projected to be the starting right back during the 1998 season.
 He was released at the end of the 1998 season after sitting on the injured reserve list the entirety of the 1998 season.
 He signed with the Charleston Battery of the USISL for the remainder of the season.
 In 1999, he played for the Raleigh Capital Express and in 2001 with the Charlotte Eagles.
 He had a 2000 pre season trial with the San Jose Earthquakes but failed to earn a contract.